 - Lack of proper formalities – the will needs to satisfy all of the legal formalities.
 We would need to see a copy of your father’s will to see if these formalities have been met

 - Lack of testamentary capacity – i.e. whether your father understood that he was making a will and had the necessary mental capacity to do so.
-We would need to consider whether your father was suffering from dementia for example or any other illness that may have affected his mind at the time
+We would need to consider whether your father had dementia for example or any other illness that may have affected his mind at the time

 - Lack of knowledge and approval – your father must have known and approved the contents of his will and appreciated the extent of what he was giving to whom, i.e. that he was excluding his children in favour of his girlfriend.
 It is often closely related with testamentary capacity above and we would need more information to make a judgment here